 Ultimately, remember that insulin is treated like a “drug.”
 It interacts with substances inside the body.
 If you’re considering taking workout supplements or diet pills, it’s best to discuss it first with your doctor.

-Types of Exercise for Diabetics
+What Type of Exercise for Diabetics

 The best exercises for glycemic management include flexibility, aerobic, and resistance training.